DavidAbersold/Resume/Coursework.md

 ---

 Psychology, Neuroscience, Premedicine student requires a multidisciplinary course load that has expanded my perspective.
+For a more detailed transcript, please contact me.

 * General Chemistry 1 & 2
 * General Chemistry Laboratory 1 & 2